Working with diagonal patterning in machine knitting

 I lean towards looking for workarounds to accomplish what I want if the task is not native to the program I am using.

-One way to achieve conversion for DAK file formats for use as a png or bmp download with other cables and software is to isolate and select the repeat unit, copy it to clipboard, paste in a paint program, export as png or other desired formats There is a handy option in Dak when thumbnails is chosen from the image menu, one can browse through saved folders containing compatible file-formats including the images in those Brother magazine downloads.
+One way to achieve conversion for DAK file formats for use as a PNG or bmp download with other cables and software is to isolate and select the repeat unit, copy it to the clipboard, paste it into a paint program, export it as PNG or other desired formats There is a handy option in Dak when thumbnails are chosen from the image menu, one can browse through saved folders containing compatible file-formats including the images in those Brother magazine downloads.
 The small preview will identify the specific file size.
-When you left-click on your choice, it will appear enlarged at the bottom left of the view window, it has been moved from its corner in my screengrab, left-click OK on the enlarged image, it will open in the program window.
+When you left-click on your choice, it will appear enlarged at the bottom left of the view window, it has been moved from its corner in my screengrab, left-click OK on the enlarged image, and it will open in the program window.
 Minimize the size until no further reduction is allowed by using the magnifying glass or the scroll function in the mouse.
 This is a different operation from scaling the original to a different size.
-The save-as option for the image offered at that point are:
+The save-as option for the image offered at that point is:

 A: represents left mouse click on that color